Early record predictions, award picks, and more of what they’re saying about the Phillies ahead of their season opener

 The Phillies will open the season against the Texas Rangers on Thursday at Citizens Bank Park as they prepare for a new season with the same goal and the same core that has brought the team four consecutive postseason appearances.

 Heading into this season, there will be plenty of storylines to keep an eye on.
-From the team’s aging core to Justin Crawford’s Rookie of the Year odds, here’s everything they’re saying about the Phillies ahead of their season opener …
+From the team’s aging core to Justin Crawford’s Rookie of the Year odds, here’s what they’re saying about the Phillies ahead of their season opener …

 NL East predictions